Asheville-For-All/asheville-for-all/osa.md

 ## How Can I Help?

-You can help right and it will take less than five minutes.
+You can help right now and it will take less than five minutes.
 Let the City Council know that you support the Open Space Amendment.

 We've created a form that makes it easy to instantly send an email to Asheville City Council: